 Any activity that would cause you to twist and turn while bearing weight or at speed.
 For example, avoiding a tackle during a football game or carrying a heavyweight upstairs and negotiating a bend towards the top.

 It tears when the foot is planted on the ground, but the knee joint twists to route and change direction.

-How do I know if I have Knee Meniscus?
+How do I know if I have a knee meniscus injury?

-Those experiencing symptoms from Knee Meniscus often cannot straighten their knee joint fully and feel a “locking sensation” due to swelling.
+Those experiencing symptoms of a knee meniscus injury often cannot straighten their knee joint fully and feel a “locking sensation” due to swelling.